aglantzrbc/python-api-challenge/README.md

 **For VacationPy:** City data from citipy was plotted on a map of the world.
 Cities characterized by the author's ideal weather conditions were isolated and displayed in tabular form.
 Hotels within a set proximity to each city were pulled in from https://api.geoapify.com/v2/places, with the list of city by hotel (or of failures to match cities with hotels) noted - as instructed, the results were capped at approximately 10 hotels to limit excess API calls.
 The author's ideal cities were then plotted on another map.

--- OBSERVATIONS FROM THE ANALYSIS ARE ALSO PROVIDED IN THE WEATHERPY OF THE JUPYTER NOTEBOOK FILE
+-- OBSERVATIONS FROM THE ANALYSIS ARE ALSO PROVIDED IN THE WEATHERPY FILE OF THE JUPYTER NOTEBOOK FILE

 **2-INSTALLATION**